NGSAnalysisOnBeocatClass/weekly_problems/week1_problems.md

 During class we learned about SAM sequence alignment format files and BAM the binary version of the same thing.
 Samtools is a popular bioinformatics package with many commands that manipulate SAM and BAM files.

-Many samtools commands are tailored to work with SAM/BAM format files but they work like Unix commands (e.g. they can be joined using `|` to avoid printing uneeded intermediate files) and to speed up small jobs. **When piping a workflow for samtools commands use `-` in place of input or output files to indicate to read from standard in or to write to standard out.** It is better not to use pipes on extremely large Bam or Sam files. **Text that is bracketed with square brakets ([ ]) or diamond brakets (< >) represents user specified input**.
+Many samtools commands are tailored to work with SAM/BAM format files but they work like Unix commands (e.g. they can be joined using `|` to avoid printing uneeded intermediate files) and to speed up small jobs. **When piping a workflow for samtools commands use `-` in place of input or output files to indicate to read from standard in or to write to standard out.** It is better not to use pipes on extremely large Bam or Sam files. **Text that is bracketed with square brakets `[ ]` is optional and diamond brakets `< >` represents user specified input (e.g. a filename)**.

 Here would be typical usage: